4 things you can do if your website designer disappears

 Has your website designer become unavailable?
 Has this left you with a broken site or even worse no website at all?

 I’ve had many worried small business owners contact me after being let down by their website designer.
 All the hard graft building and developing the website over months and years appear to have disappeared.
-And then there’s the cash invested in designing, maintaining, and marketing the website, is gone.
+And then there’s the cash invested in designing, maintaining, and marketing the website, which is gone.

 If you are currently having similar experiences, I’m here to share a few simple tips to get you back online.